BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

-Deep learning requires large data sets and a common strategy to increase the amount of image data is to augment the data set with randomly perturbed copies, e.g. slightly rotated or changed in contrast.
-Here we augment the CIFAR-10 data set by flipping images left-right and changing the brightness
+Deep learning requires large data sets and a common strategy to increase the amount of image data is to augment the data set with randomly perturbed copies, e.g. rotated or blurred.
+Here we augment the CIFAR-10 data set by flipping images horizontally and changing the brightness

 .. code:: Python